fanhubgt/StreamEPS/README.md

 ===================================
 Introduction
 -----------------------
-This is an open source event stream processing system based on [s4.io](http://s4.io).
-S4 is a general-purpose, distributed, scalable, partially fault-tolerant, plug-gable platform that allows programmers to easily develop applications for processing continuous unbounded streams of data.
+This is an open source event stream processing system based on s4.io.
+It inherits distributed, scalable, partially fault-tolerant properties from S4 and allow developers to easily develop applications for processing continuous unbounded streams of data.
 This event processing project is modeled on the event processing model depicted by Opher Etzion et al.

 NB: Names used in this project does not imply that they endorse this project in anyway.
 Source code is in its early stages so changes could be made to some implementations without issuing a notice.